 An update regarding Coronavirus (COVID-19)

 Due to the continuing public health situation, as of March 18, the Octagon will be closed through April 18, 2020.
 The health and well-being of Octagon visitors and staff is a top priority.
 During this time all tours and open hours are canceled.
 We encourage you to engage with all of your local public history institutions online and via social media!

 Suggested donation $10

 Address: 1799 New York Avenue NW Washington, DC 20006

 No special appointments or tour times necessary.
-Explore the house at your own pace: discover the lives of various people who lived in the house in the 1810s, and make yourself comfortable (yes—you can use the furniture!).
+Explore the house at your own pace, and make yourself comfortable (yes—you can use the furniture!).
+Photos are allowed.

 Guided tours are only available outside of regular open hours.
 Private guided tours are available by appointment for groups of 5 or more.
 Tours last approximately 45 minutes, and are $10/adults and $5/students (discounts available for groups of 10+).
 We ask that you provide at least 24 hours notice when scheduling a tour.

 AIA members can earn continuing education credits for Octagon tours (1 LU).

 Blueprint for Better: September-December 2020